Whale Cloud and Alipay+ Extend Partnership at MWC to Empower Next-Gen Mobile Apps Through Combined Telecom Expertise and E-wallet Innovations

 This includes diverse e-wallet and digitalisation technology solutions based on Alipay+ Wallet Tech, such as digital wallet solution with marketing promotion tools, industry-leading risk management and anti-money laundering system, technologies for financial services, and super app solution for developing an open ecosystem for digital services.

-Customers will also be able to leverage Alipay+'s industry-leading digitisation and digital payment technologies, including its Mini-Programme Platform, Alipay+ Super App Programme (ASAP) and Alipay+ Financial-grade AI Payments as a Service (AFAP) integrated solutions suite.
+Customers will also be able to leverage Alipay+'s industry-leading digitisation and digital payment technologies, including its Mini-Programme Platform, Alipay+ Super App Platform (ASAP) and Alipay+ Financial-grade AI PaaS (AFAP) integrated solutions suite.
 These solutions will allow businesses to capture new opportunities in the digital economy, through their own digital wallet apps and super apps.
 Customers will also be able to access a greater range of online services catered to their digital lifestyles, from financial services to entertainment.

 Last year, both companies launched a strategic partnership aimed at supporting customers to build e-wallets and super apps with world-class functionality, reliability, and stability.
 The deepening of this partnership will enable Whale Cloud and Alipay+ to enhance their presence and better serve more customers globally, including regions such as the Africa, Europe, Latin America and Middle East.